ViniciusAnjos96/FTIR-DataAnalysis/README.md

 """
-Vibrationa Spectral Analysis with Python (Google Colab) Last updated: May 18, 2025.
+Vibrational Spectra Analysis with Python (Google Colab) Last updated: May 18, 2025.

 This script was developed for the spectral analysis of Raman and FTIR (Fourier-transform infrared) spectroscopy data.